Topological Properties of Neumann Domains: The structure of Neumann lines and Neumann domains - manifolds without boundary

-Following lemma \ref{lem:Neumann_nodes_contain_all_extrema}, as long as the set of Neumann lines, $\Nd$, is non-empty, we get that it is complementary to the union of the Neumann domains, as states the following proposition.
+Following lemma \ref{lem:Neumann_nodes_contain_all_extrema}, as long as the set of Neumann lines is non-empty, we get that it is complementary to the union of the Neumann domains, which is the statement of proposition \ref{prop:complementary_property_no_boundary}, proven below. \begin{proof} [of proposition \ref{prop:complementary_property_no_boundary}] Note the following disjoint decomposition of the manifold